EU natural gas price cap

-As part of the sanctions imposed on the Russian Federation as a result of the Russo-Ukrainian War, on 3 December 2022, the European Union (EU) agreed to cap the price of natural gas in order to reduce the volatility created by Russia's in the gas market.
+As part of the sanctions imposed on the Russian Federation as a result of the Russo-Ukrainian War, on 3 December 2022, the European Union (EU) agreed to cap the price of natural gas in order to reduce the volatility created by Russia in the gas market.

 In 2021 the EU imported 83% of its natural gas, but following the invasion of Ukraine gas imports from Russia have fallen, partly due to the increasing cost, partly because of reductions in supply from Russia, partly through reduction of consumption and partly because of a desire to move away from Russia's Gazprom as a supplier.
+The main effect on Russia, would be the desire of the EU to move quickly away from buying any gas from Russia.

 The price cap would become effective from 15 February 2023 at €180 per megawatt-hour.

 Discussions on price cap proposals

 The EU originally proposed that a gas market correction mechanism would kick in when the price of month-ahead contracts on the Dutch Title Transfer Facility (TTF) exceeded €275 per megawatt hour and the gap between world prices was greater than €58.

 The Czech Republic, which holds the rotating presidency of the bloc, proposed a second compromise for a broader price cap — lowering the intervention threshold to €220.
 12 member states had demanded to decrease the previously proposed price ceiling of €275.
-Lithuania, Latvia, Poland, Romania, Italy, Greece, Croatia, Slovenia, Slovakia, Belgium, Bulgaria, and Malta came out in favour of lowering gas prices.
+Belgium, Bulgaria, Croatia, Greece, Italy, Latvia, Lithuania, Malta, Poland, Romania, Slovakia and Slovenia, and came out in favour of lowering gas prices.

 The price in December 2021 topped €180 before declining to below €100.
 Another peak in early March 2022 hit €220, before again declining to below €120.
 Between late July and late September the price was mainly above €200, with the highest in late August at €340, before declining again to below €150.

-There are concerns from some that an intervention could cause greater volatility in the market.
+There were concerns from some that an intervention could cause greater volatility in the market.

 Price cap price

 The European Energy ministers agreed, on 19 December 2022, on a price cap for natural Gas at €180 per megawatt-hour, with Austria and the Netherlands abstaining and Hungary voting against.
-This equates to about $55/MMBtu.
+This equates to about $55 per million British thermal unit.

+Gazprom gas production and exports

+Gazprom holds the monopoly rights for gas exports via pipelines, enshrined in Russian law.
+In 2020, natural gas exports accounted for more than 20% of Russia's total exports by value.

+Gazprom has 63% of the 377Bcm domestic market and is forced to sell at a low specified government tariff level whereas Novatek and Rosneft are free to choose their prices and can sell just in profitable areas.
+To compensate for falling revenue from falling exports, Russia increased the Gazprom domestic gas price by 8.5% in December 2022 and another 8% on 1 July 2023.